quitesimpleorg/looqs/USAGE.md

 Delete never removes anything from the file system, it only operates on the database.

-The equivalent of the GUI sync command is probably something like:
+The equivalent of the GUI sync command is:
 ```
 looks update -v --continue --delete
 ```